espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 Standard Mode
 ^^^^^^^^^^^^^

 In standard mode, there are always two sound channels, i.e., the left and right channels, which are called "slots".
 These slots support 8/16/24/32-bit width sample data.
-The communication format for the slots mainly includes the followings:
+The communication format for the slots mainly includes the following:

 - **Philips Format**: Data signal has one-bit shift comparing to the WS signal, and the duty of WS signal is 50%.